Astoria: Best Tourist Destinations for Explorers & Families

 Hammond Marina: The Hammond Marina is an excellent spot for visitors who want to get out on the water and explore the Columbia River Gorge.
 The marina offers boat rentals, fishing charters, and guided river tours.
 The Hammond Marina is also home to several restaurants and bars, making it the perfect place to spend an afternoon or evening.

 Astoria-Megler Bridge: The Astoria-Megler Bridge is the longest continuous truss bridge in North America, and it's a must-see for anyone visiting Astoria.
-The bridge spans the Columbia River, connecting Oregon, and Washington.
+The bridge spans the Columbia River over 4-miles, connecting the states of Oregon and Washington.
 It's open to pedestrians and cyclists, so be sure to stop by and check it out!

 Flavel House Museum: The Flavel House Museum is a beautiful Victorian-era home that was once the home of Captain George Flavel.
 Visitors can explore the many rooms of the house and the large gardens surrounding it.
 Flavel House Museum is open from May to September and offers guided tours and special events throughout the season.